 What we do

-We treat most medical conditions, for example: Chronic Obstructive Pulmonary Disease (COPD), asthma, acute heart failure, pneumonia, headache, cellulitis, urinary tract infections, and clots on the lung (pulmonary embolism).
+We treat most medical conditions, for example: Chronic Obstructive Pulmonary Disease (COPD), pneumonia, cellulitis, urinary tract infections, deep vein thrombosis, and clots on the lung (pulmonary embolism).

-- been referred directly to us by their GP or by the Emergency Department, because they are medically unwell
+- have been referred to us by their GP or by the Emergency Department, because they are medically unwell

-- or who have been treated previously on one of our Acute Medical Units.
+- or who have been treated before on one of our Acute Medical wards and need further review.

 Full list of locations

 - Ambulatory Care Unit (ACU): Ground floor, Hambleden wing (co-located with the Emergency Department)